 You’re allowed to feel down or off for a day or two, maybe a few weeks (take the beginning of the pandemic vs. now as an example).
 But then, you have to pick back up where you left off, return to the hustle and bustle of the world, and never speak of it again.

 One child cries more than their sibling or their classmates; the family and other students label them as “dramatic” instead of emotionally in-tune.

 What do we learn from this emotional judgement and comparison?
 We learn to hold our pain inside.
 Why does that matter?
-It matters because the pain continues, then, to live inside of you–to affect your body and mind negatively.
+Because, then, the pain continues to live inside of you–to affect your body and mind negatively.

 People compare, judge, and dismiss trauma due to aged-out ideas.
 Compare it to this:

 Parents didn’t always know the importance of responding to a child’s emotions and emotional needs.
 But modern research shows that if we don’t address emotional needs by, for example, responding when a baby cries, it can have concrete negative outcomes.
 With this knowledge, many parents now know that it’s a healthier choice to comfort a child and validate their feelings.